 To avoid detection, a vote-stealing attack must transfer votes from one candidate to another, leaving the total number of votes unchanged so that poll workers do not notice any discrepancy in the number of votes reported.
-Attacks that only add votes or only subtract votes would be detected when poll workers compared the total vote count to the number of voters who signed in at the desk.3
+Attacks that only add votes or only subtract votes would be detected when poll workers compared the total vote count to the number of voters who checked in at the front desk.3

 The machine we studied maintains two records of each vote-one in its internal flash memory and one on a removable memory card.
-These records are encrypted, but the encryption is not an effective barrier to a vote-stealing attack because the encryption key is stored in the voting machine's memory where malicious software can easily access it.
+These records are encrypted, but the encryption is not an effective barrier to a vote-stealing attack.
 Malicious software running on the machine would modify both redundant copies of the record for each vote it altered.
 Although the voting machine also keeps various logs and counters that record a history of the machine's use, a successful vote-stealing attack would modify these records so they were consistent with the fraudulent history that the attacker was constructing.
-In the Diebold DRE we studied, these records are stored in ordinary flash memory, so they are modifiable by malicious software.
+In the Diebold DRE we studied, these records are stored in ordinary flash memory, so they are freely modifiable by malicious software.